lesiak/snippets-of-knowledge/AWS.md

   > - AWS Network Firewalls
   > - Amazon Route 53 Resolver DNS Firewall rules
   > across accounts and resources in your organization.
+  >
+  > **Which AWS resources can AWS Firewall Manager configure rules on ?**
+  >
+  > Using AWS Firewall Manager, you can
+  > - Easily roll out AWS WAF rules across Application Load Balancer, API Gateways and Amazon CloudFront distributions.
+  > - You can create AWS Shield Advanced protections for your Application Load Balancers, ELB Classic Load Balancers, Elastic IP Addresses and CloudFront distributions.
+  > - You can configure new Amazon Virtual Private Cloud (VPC) security groups and audit any existing security groups for your Amazon EC2, Application Load Balancers (ALBs) and ENI resource types.
+  > - You can also deploy AWS Network Firewalls across accounts and VPCs in your organization.
+  > - Finally, with AWS Firewall Manager, you can also associate Amazon Route 53 Resolver DNS Firewall rules across VPCs in your organization.
+  > - You can configure new Amazon Virtual Private Cloud (VPC) network access control lists (ACLs) for your VPC subnets.

 ## KMS
 - [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html)